How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Mode and nutrition

 During the period of fever, strict adherence to bed rest is necessary.
-After the temperature has dropped, the state of health has improved, the patient can move around the apartment, but not engage in any vigorous activity.
-You need to know that for at least 10 days after recovery, a woman is still a source of infection.
-Therefore, she should limit close contact with children, the elderly, debilitated people, or wear a medical mask.
+After the temperature dropped, her health improved, the patient can move around the apartment, but not engage in any active activity.
+You need to know that for at least 10 days after recovery, the woman is still a source of infection.
+Therefore, she should limit close contacts with children, the elderly, weakened people, or wear a medical mask.

-It is advisable to drink more fluids.
-Suitable green tea, rosehip broth, unsweetened dried fruit compote, weak black tea with lemon, warm milk.
-Nutrition should be high in calories, especially during the recovery period.
-If a woman cannot eat because of a sore throat, she should eat broth, sour-milk products, but not more than 1-2 days, and then switch to regular food.
-Dishes are best steamed or baked, liquid cereals, pureed soups, steam cutlets, vegetable puree are useful.
+It is advisable to drink more fluid.
+Green tea, rosehip decoction, unsweetened dried fruit compote, weak black tea with lemon, and warm milk are suitable.
+The diet should be sufficiently high in calories, especially during the recovery period.
+If a woman cannot eat because of a sore throat, she should eat broth and fermented milk products, but no more than 1 to 2 days, and then switch to regular food.
+It is better to steam or bake dishes; liquid porridges, pureed soups, steamed cutlets, and vegetable puree are useful.

 Antibacterial therapy

-Not all antibiotics can be taken with angina during pregnancy.
+Not all antibiotics can be taken for sore throat during pregnancy.
 In the first trimester, their list is extremely limited.
 The doctor may prescribe drugs from the penicillin group (phenoxymethylpenicillin, ampicillin, amoxicillin), including amoxiclav, which is more resistant to bacterial enzymes.
-All 4 generations of cephalosporins are approved for use, for example, cephalexin, cefaclor, cefotaxime, cefepime.
+Cephalosporins of all 4 generations are approved for use, for example, cephalexin, cefaclor, cefotaxime, cefepime.

-Macrolides, in particular, azithromycin, can also be used in the treatment of pregnant women.
-A short course of administration makes this remedy one of the drugs of choice for angina in pregnant women.
-In severe cases, with the development of purulent complications, carbapenems, such as meropenem, can be used.
+Macrolides, in particular azithromycin, can also be used when treating pregnant women.
+A short course of administration makes this remedy one of the drugs of choice for sore throat in pregnant women.
+In severe cases, with the development of purulent complications, carbapenems, for example, meropenem, can be used.

-Antibiotic treatment always carries a potential danger to the fetus and mother, so they should be prescribed by a good specialist who can see the line beyond which the undoubted benefits of antibiotics begin to become less harm caused by these drugs.
+Treatment with antibiotics always carries a potential danger for the fetus and mother, so they should be prescribed by a good specialist who can see the line beyond which the undoubted benefits of antibiotics begin to become less than the harm caused by these drugs.

-Unfortunately, the most studied and safest phenoxymethylpenicillin to date does not always help with angina.
+Unfortunately, the most studied and safest phenoxymethylpenicillin to date does not always help with sore throat.
 This is due to the development of microbial resistance to this drug.

-To speed up recovery, relieve symptoms, reduce the risk of complications, a pregnant woman with angina should use local preparations: sprays, inhalations, rinses.
+To speed up recovery, relieve symptoms, and reduce the risk of complications, a pregnant woman with a sore throat should use local medications: sprays, inhalations, rinses.
 Here is a list of the most effective and safe medicines.

-Furacilin- an antimicrobial agent that is active against staphylococci, streptococci and other most common pathogens.
-It is available in tablets and in solution.
-To prepare a solution of furacilin, you need to dissolve 2 tablets of the drug in a glass of boiling water, cool and gargle several times a day.
+Furacilin– an antimicrobial agent active against staphylococci, streptococci and other most common pathogens.
+It is available in tablets and solution.
+To prepare a solution of furatsilin, you need to dissolve 2 tablets of the drug in a glass of boiling water, cool and gargle several times a day.
 It is more convenient to use a ready-made solution.

 Chlorhexidine

-Chlorhexidine- antiseptic, cleanses and disinfects the tonsils, removes purulent plaque from them.
-Produced in the form of a ready-made solution.
-For gargling, you need to use a solution at a concentration of 0.05%.
+Chlorhexidine– antiseptic, cleanses and disinfects tonsils, removes purulent plaque from them.
+Available in the form of a ready-made solution.
+To gargle, you need to use a solution at a concentration of 0.05%.
 If a higher concentration is indicated on the package (0.2% or 0.5%), before use, such a solution should be diluted with warm boiled water in a ratio of 1:4 and 1:10, respectively.

 Miramistin– a highly effective modern antiseptic, fully approved for use in pregnant women.
 It comes in a convenient bottle with a nozzle that sprays the drug deep into the throat.
 Such irrigation can be carried out several times during the day.

-Ingalipt- an antimicrobial drug that also contains thymol, eucalyptus and mint oils.
-In addition to the antibacterial action, it has analgesic and anti-inflammatory effects.
-Available in a convenient spray form that is easy to apply to the affected tonsils.
+Ingalipt– an antimicrobial drug that also contains thymol, eucalyptus and mint oils.
+In addition to the antibacterial effect, it has analgesic and anti-inflammatory effects.
+Available in a convenient spray form that can be easily applied to affected tonsils.

-Chlorophyllipt- an extract from eucalyptus leaves, a natural preparation with antimicrobial, anti-inflammatory, antiviral effects.
-Available in the form of a solution for rinsing, an oily solution for lubricating the tonsils, as well as in the form of lozenges.
+Chlorophyllipt– an extract from eucalyptus leaves, a natural preparation that has antimicrobial, anti-inflammatory, antiviral effects.
+Available in the form of a solution for rinsing, an oil solution for lubricating the tonsils, and also in the form of lozenges.

-You can supplement local therapy with gargles with infusion of chamomile, calendula, lime blossom and other herbs with a disinfectant effect.
+Local therapy can be supplemented by gargling with infusions of chamomile, calendula, linden blossom and other herbs with a disinfectant effect.

-It is not worth taking such decoctions inside, since their effect on the body of a pregnant woman can be unpredictable.
+Such decoctions should not be taken orally, since their effect on the body of a pregnant woman can be unpredictable.

 Other drugs